 Projects with a nearly completed PPA Study and that have an impact on this study are also considered in the base case.
 This includes transmission projects and generation interconnections to the PTF or non-PTF transmission system.
-Also generators without capacity supply obligations in the Forward Capacity Market are included in PPA Studies.
+Also generators without CSOs in the FCM are included in PPA Studies.

-Some interregional studies may include facilities that do not have approved Proposed Plan Applications.
+Some interregional studies may include facilities that do not have approved PPAs.

-Base Cases for preliminary, non-binding overlapping impact analysis done as part of a generation Feasibility Study or generation System Impact Study are developed with input from the Interconnection Customer.
+Base cases for preliminary, non-binding overlapping impact analysis done as part of a generation Feasibility Study or generation System Impact Study are developed with input from the Interconnection Customer.

-Section 4.2 of Attachment K describes that resources that are bound by a state-sponsored RFP or financially binding contract are represented in base cases.
+Attachment K, Section 4.2, describes that resources that are bound by a state-sponsored RFP or financially binding contract are represented in base cases.

-These studies are described in ISO New England Planning Procedure No. 10, Planning Procedure to Support the Forward Capacity Market.
+These studies are described in ISO New England Planning Procedure No. 10 (PP 10), Planning Procedure to Support the Forward Capacity Market.

-Sensitivity analysis may also be done to confirm the Proposed Projects in the Study Area continue to be needed.
+Sensitivity analysis may also be done to confirm the proposed projects in the study area continue to be needed.

-Generators that have submitted a Non-Price Retirement Request are modeled out of service at the start of the Capacity Commitment Period associated with their Non-Price Retirement Request and in subsequent years.
-Generators that have submitted a Retirement De-List Bid are modeled out of service as of the start of the Capacity Commitment Period associated with the Forward Capacity Auction (FCA) for which the retirement has been confirmed (such as having cleared in the FCA or having a final price above the FCA starting price) and in subsequent years.
+Generators that have submitted a Non-Price Retirement Request are modeled out of service at the start of the Capacity Commitment Period (CCP) associated with their Non-Price Retirement Request and in subsequent years.
+Generators that have submitted a Retirement De-List Bid are modeled out of service as of the start of the CCP associated with the Forward Capacity Auction (FCA) for which the retirement has been confirmed (such as having cleared in the FCA or having a final price above the FCA starting price) and in subsequent years.

-In Transmission Needs Assessments and Transmission Solutions Studies, additional generators are often considered unavailable.
-Generators that have a rejected Permanent De-list bid are considered unavailable (See Attachment K 4.1.c).
+In transmission Needs Assessments and Solutions Studies, additional generators are often considered unavailable.
+Generators that have a rejected Permanent De-list bid are considered unavailable (See Attachment K, Section 4.1.c).
 Also, generators that have delisted in the two most recent FCM auctions are considered unavailable.
 In addition, the ISO may consider generators unavailable because of circumstances such as denial of license extensions or being physically unable to operate.

-Generators that have submitted a Non-Price Retirement Request are modeled out-of-service at the start of the Capacity Commitment Period associated with their Non-Price Retirement Request and in subsequent years.
-Generators that have submitted a Retirement De-List Bid are modeled out of service as of the start of the Capacity Commitment Period associated with the Forward Capacity Auction for which they have submitted a Retirement De-List Bid and in subsequent years.
+Generators that have submitted a Non-Price Retirement Request are modeled out of service at the start of the CCP associated with their Non-Price Retirement Request and in subsequent years.
+Generators that have submitted a Retirement De-List Bid are modeled out of service as of the start of the CCP associated with the FCA for which they have submitted a Retirement De-List Bid and in subsequent years.

 Modeling Existing and Proposed Generation

-Generating facilities 5 MW and greater are listed in the CELT report and are explicitly modeled in planning study base cases.
+Generating facilities 5 MW and greater are listed in the Forecast Report of Capacity, Energy, Loads, and Transmission (the CELT Report) and are explicitly modeled in planning study base cases.
 The current exception to this is generators 5 MW and greater that are “behind the meter” and do not individually participate in the ISO New England energy market.
 Some of these generators are netted to load.
 However, as these generators could have an impact on system performance, future efforts will be made to model these resources in greater detail.
 The ISO is collecting load flow, stability and short circuit models for generators 5 MW and greater that are new or being modified.
 Additional models such as PSCAD models are collected as necessary.
-For example a PSCAD model is often required for solar and wind generation connecting to the transmission system.
+For example, a PSCAD model is often required for solar and wind generation connecting to the transmission system.

-Generators less than 5 MW are modeled explicitly, either as individual units or as the equivalent of multiple units, or are netted to load.
+Generators less than 5 MW are modeled explicitly, either as individual units, the equivalent of multiple units, or netted to load.
 Generators connected to the distribution system are generally modeled at a low voltage bus connected to the transmission system through a load serving transformer.

 Base Cases for PPA Studies and System Impact Studies